xrdt/xrdt.github.io/_posts/2018-08-11-naturally-single-use.md

 *Author: Bianca Yang*<br>
 *Email: <a href="mailto:ipacifics@gmail.com?subject=Hello from the XDRT Blog">ipacifics@gmail.com</a>*<br>

+Update (07/22/2020).
+I may be missing something huge here but I think pretty much all of the modern built world is single use.
+Either it's not feasible to recycle or it's not economical to do so.
+Can one recycle skyscrapers?
+We can recycle computers, but is it economical?
+Can I remelt the circuitry on my 2010 CPU to feed into the circuitry for a 2020 one?
+Can I recycle my house?
+Can I effectively recycle my car?

 Update (8/15/2018).
 [Jevons Paradox](https://en.wikipedia.org/wiki/Jevons_paradox?utm_source=hackernewsletter&utm_medium=email&utm_term=learn):
 Increasing efficiency doesn't necessarily reduce consumption.